Leverage Measures: Debt-Equity Ratios and Fixed-Charge Coverage Ratio

 Since interest is a tax-deductible expense, the full amount of earnings can be used to pay interest.

 Some firms, in reporting their results, use earnings before interest, taxes, depreciation, and amortization (EBITDA), because it makes the company's financial picture look better than using EBIT, especially if it is a capital-intensive business.
 This is because depreciation and amortization are accrual charges that reduce earnings, but are not actually paid during the period.
 Companies argue that this gives a better picture of their cash flow.
 The problem with using EBITDA is that although depreciation and amortization are not actual expenses during the reporting period, the company will eventually need money to replace their capital goods eventually, so it shouldn't really be considered as money that can be used to cover interest payments except for the short term.
 Even intangible assets, such as goodwill, can be problematic in ascertaining a company's ability to pay its interest expense.
-Hence, it is better to stick with using EBIT rather than EBITDA in calculating fixed-charge coverage ratio.
+Hence, it is better to use EBIT rather than EBITDA in calculating the fixed-charge coverage ratio.

 Example—Calculating the Fixed-Charge Coverage Ratio for Wal-Mart